Philadelphia International Airport unveils runway expansion

-Airport officials said that it will allow larger planes that generally fly more international routes to land and take off from Philadelphia.
+Airport officials say it accommodates larger planes that generally fly more international routes to land and take off from Philadelphia.

+The $200-million project took five years to complete and was fraught with controversy from the very beginning.

+Initially, the city planned to make way for the expansion by relocating hundreds of people living in 72 homes.

 Philadelphia International Airport unveils runway expansion